Explore Thurston Lava Tube

 Explore the Thurston Lava Tube

 Around 1.5 miles past the entrance to Hawaii Volcanoes National Park, you will find a huge lava cave perfect for exploration.
-After a short trail hike through lush vegetation at an altitude of around 3,900 feet, you will cross a small bridge and find the Thurston Lava Tube.
+You can park at the Kilauea Iki overlook parking lot on Crater Rim Drive to start your spelunking adventure.
+Depending on the weather, you may need a light jacket or rain gear as the overlook is at an altitude of around 3,900 feet and it can be chilly when raining.
+After a short trail hike through lush vegetation, you will cross a small bridge and find the Thurston Lava Tube entrance.

-There are several lava tubes and lava caves you can visit around the Big Island but the Thurston Lava Tube, named after Lorrin Thurston, a newspaper publisher instrumental in creating the park, is easily accessible and an exemplar lava cave.
-Scientists estimate that Thurston Lava Tube dates back some 350-500 years.
+There are several lava tubes and lava caves you can visit around the Big Island.
+The Thurston Lava Tube was discovered in 1913 by Lorrin Thurston, a newspaper publisher instrumental in creating Hawaii Volcanoes National Park.
+Scientists estimate that the tube dates back some 350-500 years, it is easily accessible and an exemplar example of a lava cave.

-Lava caves are formed when a tributary of lava flows beneath the hardened surface of a lava flow.
+Lava tubes are formed when a tributary of magma flows beneath the hardened surface of an active flow.
 Leaving the point of eruption in rivers, lava generally stays hot even as it’s surface cools, creating a crusted surface that encases the channel.
-As the neighboring lava cools these channels can get thick enough to form an insulating tube as an outlet for the flowing lava.
+As the neighboring lava cools these channels can get thick enough to form an insulating tube as an outlet for the flowing magma.

 When the lava flow stops and the last of it passes downhill, a lava tube cave can be formed.
 These tubes can be a few feet high stretching for miles with high ceilings.
 With a ceiling height of more than 20 feet in places, the 600-foot-long Thurston Lava Tube (a.k.a.
 Nahuku) is an excellent example illustrating the molten forces of Kilauea.